Riyaksharma/mcp-instana/README.md

 **Note:** Replace the following values with your actual configuration:
 - `instana-base-url`: Your Instana instance URL
-- `instana-api-token`: Your Instana API token
+- `instana-jwt-token`: Your Instana JWT token
 - `command`: Update the npx path to match your system's Node.js installation (e.g., `/path/to/your/node/bin/npx`)
 - Environment variables: Adjust PATH and other environment variables as needed for your system